 UAVs are no different in the essentials from any other air or missile platform.
 Anti-air systems have already destroyed a number of them in Syria, and there are plenty of existing ways to blunt their effectiveness: active protection systems, reactive armor, and better tactics, to name a few.

-Recent strike footage, by contrast, shows 40+-year-old Soviet equipment in isolated, unentrenched, and unsupported positions.
+Recent strike footage, by contrast, shows 40-plus-year-old Soviet equipment in isolated, unentrenched, and unsupported positions.
 This has concentrated a lot of attention on the vulnerability of individual vehicles while ignoring how armies fight as a whole.
 Individual arms do not fight separately: it is unthinkable to send armor into urban environments without an infantry screen, or infantry into action without artillery support.
 Soon, it will be unthinkable to deploy armored vehicles unsupported by counter-UAS systems.

 Modern militaries are only now beginning to field cUAS systems as part of doctrine.
 The Russian-built Pantsir gives us a good idea of what these will look like: a rapid-firing radar-guided cannons and missiles mounted on an armored chassis that can maneuver alongside other ground elements.
 Pantsirs have already successfully defended against drone swarms in Libya and Syria, adding yet another element to the thicket of modern combined arms.